How to automatically resolve errors associated with failed dependencies

 The image below shows how to resolve errors associated with failed dependencies, with the necessary dependencies that have been resolved along with the desired package.

-I hope you have found this tutorial easy enough to follow to resolve errors associated with failed dependencies.
+I hope you have found this tutorial on how to automatically resolve errors associated with failed dependencies helpful.
+Please feel free to leave a comment below.